catinella/HILO/README.md

 ![overview_diagram](images/overviewDiagram.png)

 #### 2.5 Licence:
-This script is a wfree software; you can redistribute it and/or modify it under the terms	of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3.0 of the License, or (at your option) any later version.
+This script is a free software; you can redistribute it and/or modify it under the terms	of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3.0 of the License, or (at your option) any later version.

 For further details please read the full [LGPL text file](https://www.gnu.org/licenses/lgpl-3.0.txt).